Empty nose syndrome: Prevention

-Attempt non surgical methods for an extended period of time prior to surgical intervention.
-Avoid any unnecessary nasal surgery, avoid any surgical treatment to the turbinates and septum, seek multiple consults for any nasal surgery, conduct imagery on the nasal passages prior to any surgical treatment, seek opinions from surgeons familiar with ENS.
-Many surgeons will tell patients that ENS is only seen in patients that have excessive turbinate reduction, but studies have shown that any surgery/procedure involving the nasal turbinates can potentially lead to ENS.
-For this reason it is critical that anyone planning any surgery to the nose for function or appearance should be aware of the high risk of ENS developing if the body does not accept the new airflow and exchange of gasses.
+Non-surgical methods (steroid, allergy treatment) are usually attempted for an extended period of time prior to surgical intervention.
+In order to prevent ENS, it was suggested that unnecessary nasal surgery and surgical treatment to the turbinates and septum may be better avoided.
+Any proposed nasal surgery may require prior imaging of the nasal passages and an opinion from a surgeon who is familiar with ENS.
+It is sometimes stated that ENS is only seen after excessive turbinate reduction, but studies have shown that any surgery/procedure involving the nasal turbinates can potentially lead to ENS, for example even unilateral, partial reduction of the inferior turbinate may lead to severe ENS.
+People planning for surgery to the nose for function or appearance should be made aware of the risk of ENS developing if the body does not accept the new airflow and exchange of gasses.

+The Haute Autorité de Sante (HAS) guidelines recommend that rhinoplasty/septoplasty shouldn't be followed immediately by any turbinate surgery.
+Turbinate surgery should be the last resort if medication fails.
+If reduced, at least two-thirds of the inferior turbinate must remain intact.